An introduction to Universal Credit for frontline staff!

 Understanding the UC claim process and how best to ensure accounts are maintained via the online journal can avoid delays, suspensions, payment issues and disputes that can often lead to debt accruing.
 Staff do not need to be welfare benefit experts to make a significant difference.
 The course content and Q & A delivery will provide delegates with the necessary knowledge to assist their tenant clients navigate the expectations & demands posed by this new “flagship” benefit.

-The course has been specifically developed to assist frontline staff respond to these challenges.
+The course will assist frontline staff respond to these challenges.
 It will be delivered via Zoom, in a 3 hour session, from 10-1pm.

 To maximise delegate participation we aim to restrict delegate numbers to no more than 10-12 per session.